Machine Learning based Framework for Robust Price-Sensitivity Estimation with Application to Airline Pricing: Abstract

 \section{Abstract}

-{We consider the problem of dynamic pricing of a product in the presence of feature-dependent price sensitivity.
-Based on the Poisson semi-parametric approach, we construct a flexible yet interpretable demand model where the price related part is parametric while the remaining (nuisance) part of the model is non-parametric and can be modeled via sophisticated ML techniques.
-The estimation of price-sensitivity parameters of this model via direct one-stage regression techniques may lead to biased estimates.
-We propose a two-stage estimation methodology which makes the estimation of the price-sensitivity parameters robust to biases in the nuisance parameters of the model.
-In the first-stage we construct the estimators of observed purchases and price given the feature vector using sophisticated ML estimators like deep neural networks.
-Utilizing the estimators from the first-stage, in the second-stage we leverage a Bayesian dynamic generalized linear model to estimate the price-sensitivity parameters.
-We test the performance of the proposed estimation schemes on simulated and real sales transaction data from Airline industry.
-Our numerical studies demonstrate that the two-stage approach provides more accurate estimates of price-sensitivity parameters as compared to direct one-stage approach.}
+{\textbf{\textit{Problem definition:}} We consider the problem of dynamic pricing of a product in the presence of feature-dependent price sensitivity.
+Developing practical algorithms that can estimate price elasticities robustly, especially when information about no purchases (losses) is not available, to drive such automated pricing systems is a challenge faced by many industries. \textbf{\textit{Methodology:}} Based on the Poisson semi-parametric approach, we construct a flexible yet interpretable demand model where the price related part is parametric while the remaining (nuisance) part of the model is non-parametric and can be modeled via sophisticated machine learning (ML) techniques.
+The estimation of price-sensitivity parameters of this model via direct one-stage regression techniques may lead to biased estimates due to regularization.
+To address this concern, we propose a two-stage estimation methodology which makes the estimation of the price-sensitivity parameters robust to biases in the estimators of the nuisance parameters of the model.
+In the first-stage we construct estimators of observed purchases and prices given the feature vector using sophisticated ML estimators such as deep neural networks.
+Utilizing the estimators from the first-stage, in the second-stage we leverage a Bayesian dynamic generalized linear model to estimate the price-sensitivity parameters. \textbf{\textit{Results:}} We test the performance of the proposed estimation schemes on simulated and real sales transaction data from the Airline industry.
+Our numerical studies demonstrate that our proposed two-stage approach reduces the estimation error in price-sensitivity parameters from 25\% to 4\% in realistic simulation settings. \textbf{\textit{Managerial implications}}: The two-stage estimation techniques proposed in this work allows practitioners to leverage modern ML techniques to robustly estimate price-sensitivities while still maintaining interpretability and allowing ease of validation of its various constituent parts.}

 Keywords: Dynamic Pricing, Price Elasticity, Causal Inference, Machine Learning